nicolaswill/codeql-workshop-runtime-values-c/session/session.md

   //         ^^^ allocSizeExpr / bufferSize
   //
   getAllocConstantExpr(bufferSizeExpr, bufferSize) and
-  // Ensure alloc and buffer access are in the same function ensureSameFunction(buffer, access.getArrayBase()) and
+  // Ensure buffer access is to the correct allocation.
+  DataFlow::localExprFlow(buffer, access.getArrayBase()) and
-  // Ensure size defintion and use are in same function, even for non-constant expressions. ensureSameFunction(bufferSizeExpr, buffer.getSizeExpr()) and
+  // Ensure use refers to the correct size defintion, even for non-constant
+  // expressions.
+  DataFlow::localExprFlow(bufferSizeExpr, buffer.getSizeExpr()) and
   //
   arrayTypeSize = access.getArrayBase().getUnspecifiedType().(PointerType).getBaseType().getSize() and
   1 = allocBaseSize